Nancy Reagan: Historical assessments

 In the 1993 Sienna Research Institute survey, the first conducted after Reagan left the White House, Reagan was assessed very poorly by historians, ranking the second-worst, with only Mary Todd Lincoln being given a worse assessment.
 Reagan was ranked the lowest in half of the criteria (background, value to the country, intelligence, courage, and integrity).
-Regard for Reagan has improved in subsequent iterations of the survey.
+Regard for Reagan improved in the following three iterations of the survey.
+In the three most recent iterations of the survey (conducted in 2008, 2014, and 2020), Reagan has been ranked as the 15th-best First Lady.
 In the 2008 Siena Research Institute survey, Reagan was ranked the 4th-highest in value to the president, but was ranked the lowest in integrity.
 In the 2003 survey, Reagan ranked the 5th-highest in value to the president.
 In the 2014 survey, Reagan and her husband were ranked the 16th-highest out of 39 first couples in terms of being a "power couple".
 In the 2014 survey, historians ranked Reagan among 20th and 21st century American first ladies as being the 5th greatest in terms of being a "political asset" and 5th greatest in terms of being a strong public communicator.

 Reagan and her husband have each posthumously experienced continued criticism for having, during their time in the White House, spent years publicly ignoring the HIV/AIDS epidemic, which began during her husband's presidency.
 The epidemic had initially predominantly impacted the male homosexual community.
 Reagan's great extended public silence on this matter has been contrasted with her coinciding vocalness against drug use.
 Reagan's extended failure to give significant public acknowledgement of this epidemic has been seen as one of the greatest detractions in her retrospective public regard.
 However, there has been reporting to suggest that, privately, Reagan did unsuccessfully urge her husband's administration to address the epidemic.